GeoSamples/vocabularies/docs/SESAR_material_extension_rock_sediment.md

 - Child of:
  [`Metamorphic_Rock`](#metamorphic_rock)

-- Metamorphic rock characterized by 50 percent or more of combined chlorite, actinolite and epidote.
-Category for rocks generally named greenschist or greenstone.
 - Rock classified as Greenschist is difficult to categorize in the CGI SimpleLithology scheme.
 This stems in part from the variation in usage and the general fuzzy definition of the term.
 The definition of